There in the church of poetry

 or moans or gasps and reminds us

-beneath all our fancy syntax and
+that beneath all our fancy syntax

-pretty words, we’re creatures,
+and pretty words, we’re creatures.

-Every delighted roar and ecstatic howl
+Every triumphant roar and ecstatic howl

 A Brief, Incomplete and Disordered Entry on Humanness